-"Religious Studies in KS4 covers loads of topics and some of it is really sensitive, but because it's delivered by teachers who are 'familiar faces' it's much easier to take in.
+"Life Skills in KS4 covers loads of topics and some of it is really sensitive, but because it's delivered by teachers who are 'familiar faces' it's much easier to take in.
 It is useful for understanding the wider world and different opinions.
-It makes you think about being a good person."
+It makes you think about being a good person and I think it will help me with my future."

 Chloe, Y10.